The lethal history of rubber bullets—and why they should never be used on peaceful protesters

 Twenty years ago, Cynthia Bir was a young grad student at Wayne State, searching for her dissertation topic.
 Located in Detroit near GM, the university helped the company develop the first crash test dummies, which are full of intricate sensors to simulate a crash’s impact on the human body.
 A kinetic energy round manufacturer reached out to Bir’s mentor who worked at GM, curious if they could help validate the performance of their rounds.
 Bir retrofitted the dummy to be shot with less-lethal rounds, measuring the impact.

 Today, she’s a professor and chair of biomedical engineering at the university, and one of the world’s leading scientists studying kinetic energy rounds.
 Bir has received funding from manufacturers to validate the performance of their products.
 Her current lab rig consists of two tests.
 One part is a dummy torso that she developed from her dissertation research (with no head or limbs), which measures the impact of a round on the chest.
 The other part is what’s called a “skin surrogate,” which simulates the impact on the layers of skin tissue.
-This surrogate is actually a shammy.
+This surrogate is actually a ballistic gelatin that’s covered with chamois.

 As Bir explains, there are no set standards for KE munitions in the U.S. or internationally.
 Manufacturers don’t have minimum performance goals set by any trade organization or larger governing body, either voluntarily or by law, which would ensure a baseline of safety or oversight in the industry.
 But Bir has been involved with two groups that may change this within the next year or two.

-In the U.S., she’s been leading the creation of KE round standards for ASTM (the American Society for Testing and Materials), which is already used to certify bike helmets and police armor.
+In the U.S., she’s been leading the creation of a KE round safety standard for the ASTM (the American Society for Testing and Materials), which is already used to certify bike helmets and police armor.
 It’s not a legal mandate, but a set of specifications that a manufacturer can reach to be ASTM certified.
-In theory, such a standard can help weed out the worst offenders in the industry, and create competition among KE vendors to create the safest possible products.
+In theory, such standards can help weed out the worst offenders in the industry, and create competition among KE vendors to create the safest possible products.
 But even when the standard is completed, manufacturers will need to opt in for it to matter, and police agencies will need to decide it’s worth buying munitions under this standard, too.

 Bir has also consulted on a separate NATO standard that’s been in the works for the last six years.
 Again, this standard will be opt-in when it’s finalized, and ideally, she hopes that the NATO standard and ASTM standards can align for global consensus.